Proper, well-built DIY raised garden beds can protect plants from nasty weeds and pests like slugs and snails.

 The surmounting cost does not come as a surprise, considering the price of cinder block, brick, steel, and wood.

-However, you can save half of the cost if you are to build one yourself.
+However, you can save half the cost if you build one yourself.

-Swiftly create a DIY raised garden bed with your chosen materials, such as reasonably priced cedar boards, galvanized metal material, landscape fabric, and cardboard.
+Swiftly create DIY raised garden beds with your chosen materials, such as reasonably priced cedar boards, galvanized metal material, landscape fabric, and cardboard.

 Keep in mind that the project cost will depend on the type of raised garden bed’s size and quality.